Sagar-Satra/Cloud-Native-Webapp/README.md

 3. Install the node packages
    using: npn install

-4. Create an .env file and mention the variables for local MySQL database:
+4. Create an .env file and mention the variables for the local MySQL database:
    DB_NAME= (set as per each local machine)
     DB_USERNAME= (set as per each local machine) DB_PASSWORD= (set as per each local machine)